 Determine Your KPIs and Tie Them to SMART Goals

-To align your SEO goals with your business goals, you must first identify your most relevant key performance indicators (KPIs).
+To align your SEO and content marketing strategy to business goals, you must first identify your most relevant key performance indicators (KPIs).
 Not only should you identify these KPIs, but you should also tie them to the SMART goals you identified in the previous step

 By tying your most relevant KPIs to your business’ SMART goals, your SEO team can ensure that their efforts are contributing to your company’s success.

 Focus Your SEO Strategy on the Target Audience

 Does your website receive decent organic traffic but doesn’t convert?
 Then it’s highly likely that your SEO strategy is not quite finetuned to your target audience’s needs and preferences.
 This understanding will inform your SEO team as they create and improve content strategies in the future.

 Let’s consider the results we achieved for OMI as an example.
 OMI is a company that offers top-of-the-line CRM development and integration services.
 They had redesigned their website, and although the new site received decent traffic, it was not translating into leads.